Isle of Wight Guru

 There's a main carnival, an illuminated one and a children's carnival.

-16. Monkton Arts
+18. Monkton Arts

-Artsy people will enjoy a visit to Monkton Arts which is not far from the seafront in Ryde.
+Artsy people will enjoy a visit to Monkton Arts, which is not far from the seafront in Ryde.

 You can buy work by Isle of Wight artists and visit the studios where some of the local artists are based.

-17. Ryde District Heritage Centre
+19. Ryde District Heritage Centre and Ryde Heritage Audio Trail

 This volunteer run centre opened in 2011 and is underground in the Royal Victoria Arcade on Union Street, which is one of the more interesting parts of the town centre.
 It includes a collection of historic photos of Ryde, covering things such as the development of the hovercraft and steam trains.